jtuu/flmgr/README.md

-# flmgr
+# ilpu
-File List Manager
+*Interactive List Processing Utility*

+It's kinda like xargs but more focused on interactivity.